mp3il/bluesnap-ios/README.md

 	case PayPal = "PAYPAL"
 }
 ```
-### BSBasePaymentRequest (in BSPurchaseDataModel.swift)
+### BSBaseSdkResult (in BSPurchaseDataModel.swift)
-The central data structure is this class (and its derived classes), which holds user data that is both input and output.
+The central data structure is this class (and its derived classes), which holds user data that is the purchase details collected by the SDK.
 This is an abbreviated version of the class:

-    public class BSBasePaymentRequest : NSObject {
+    public class BSBaseSdkResult : NSObject {

         var fraudSessionId: String?
         var priceDetails: BSPriceDetails!